lmirzaei/spring-ecommerce-tutorial/README.md

 }
 ```

-Like two former controllers all HTTP requests start with `/product` URL patterns, will be handled by this class.
+Like the two previous controllers all HTTP requests with `/product` URL patterns, will be handled by this class.
 ```Java
 @RestController
 @RequestMapping(path = "/product")